In this post:

 6. Online skills-based volunteering to combine purpose & team building

 Employees can come together virtually to volunteer their skills for causes they care about.
 Teaming up on worthy-cause projects creates interpersonal bonds that are hard to break.
 Johnson & Johnson, for instance, partnered with Alaya to expand their Talent for Good program, which gives employees the opportunity to give back to the community.
+Many companies have implemented or revisited their employee volunteering policy to support their employees to take on such endeavours.

 With a digital volunteering platform, like Alaya, employees can easily choose from and participate in a range of remote projects, from translations to developing social media plans for nonprofit organisations.
 BNP Paribas also launched remote brainstorming sessions to help charities while maintaining social distancing.